Discover the history of English tea drinking

-Discover the enchanting world of tea through the ages with Caroline’s guided tea tour of the Victoria & Albert Museum in London.
-This tour is perfect for those who want to explore the history of British tea drinking from its origins in China to the height of its popularity in Georgian Britain, where it touched the English interior and forever shaped British culture.
+Discover the enchanting world of English tea drinking through a focus of the designed objects used down the centuries.
+This tour is perfect for those who want to explore the roots of English tea drinking from its origins in China to its fashionable popularity in Georgian Britain, where it touched the English interior and forever shaped British culture.

 - Guided history of tea tour at the Victoria and Albert Museum

 - A ‘Cream Tea’ in the Gamble Room at the end of the tour.

 Private tours are available on request.
 Please contact Caroline to discuss your particular requirements.
 The fee is £200 for up to six people.